fusioncharts/dev_centre_docs/getting-started/angular/angularjs/add-drill-down-using-angularjs.md

 };
 ```

 Now, use the `fusioncharts` directive in a template.
-The code for the ``html` file is given below:
+The HTML template is given below:

 ```
 <div fusioncharts